A Step-by-Step Guide to Diabetic Retinopathy

 During a dilated eye exam, eye specialists can screen for diabetic retinopathy.
 The exam is straightforward and painless: your doctor will dilate (widen) your pupil with eye drops before checking your eyes for diabetic retinopathy and other eye disorders.

 It’s critical to have frequent eye exams if you have diabetes.
-If you do get diabetic retinopathy, getting therapy as soon as possible helps you avoid blindness.
+If you get diabetic retinopathy, getting therapy as soon as possible helps you avoid blindness.

 Fluorescein angiography may be performed if your eye doctor suspects you have severe diabetic retinopathy or DME.
 This exam allows your doctor to see images of your retina’s blood vessels.